Rosamel Farm 1840s

 It is believed that the tree was also known as the All Nut Tree in the days of John Allnut.
 John moved to Bridgetown and was the first to recognise the area’s apple-growing potential.

-Later, John Allnut’s son John Jnr, took a lease on Rosamel Farm.
-By 1865, this became a dairy and arable farm of 560 acres.
+Later, John Allnut’s son, John Jr., took a lease on Rosamel Farm.
+By 1865, it had become a 560-acre dairy and arable farm.